Religion in space: Religious items and symbolism

+Saudi astronaut Sultan bin Salman Al Saud brought a Quran to space, he also read the entire Quran during his mission and listened to Quran recitations before sleep.
+Afghan astronaut Abdul Ahad Momand also brought a Quran with him and recited it in space.
+Kazakh astronaut Talgat Musabayev was also among those who brought a Quran to space, the specific Quran he carried is preserved and on display at the Presidential Center in Kazakhstan.
+Malaysian astronaut Sheikh Muszaphar Shukor brought two Qurans with him, and gave one to his mother, and the other to the prime minister of Malaysia.

+The first Turkish astronaut to go to space, Alper Gezeravcı, stated that he did salah ash-shukr (prayer of gratitude) in space and stated that "people should be grateful for gravity".
+He explained that the 8-pointed Seljuk star on his mission patch carried "significant meanings" and represents the "fundamental principles of Islam."
+Gezeravcı also stated that he found opportunity to engage in Islamic contemplation and encouraged youth to preserve faith, citing Islamic engineers and astronomers al-Jazari and Ali Qushji as inspiration.
+The Turkish government frames the pursuit of aerospace and technological dominance not as Westernization, but as a "reclamation" of the science and technology heritage of the "Turkish-Islamic past", citing figures such as al-Jazari, Hezarfen Ahmed Çelebi, and Ibn Sina.
+The pursuit of technology is framed as inherently Islamic.
+Turkish-Azerbaijani astronaut Tuva Cihangir Atasever brought a keffiyeh to space and pushed for seeing the world as a single "spaceship" without nations or borders.
+Muslim astronaut Anousheh Ansari commented that she sees faith and science as "very complementary".
+Emirati astronaut Hazza Al Mansouri's first words before liftoff were "We rely on the name of the almighty Allah".
+Both Sultan Al Neyadi and Rayyanah Barnawi commented looking at Mecca from space, and Barnawi added "praise be to Allah".

 Judaism

-Jeffrey A. Hoffman spinning the first dreidel in space and describing how he celebrated Hanukkah in space.
+Jewish American astronaut Jeffrey A. Hoffman spinning the first dreidel in space and describing how he celebrated Hanukkah in space.

 Time and date-related observances are important in Judaism, and there have been considerations on the observance of time by Jewish astronauts.

 American astronaut Jeffrey Hoffman took multiple Jewish objects to space on his space flights from 1985 to 1996: a miniature Torah scroll, a yad, a Torah breastplate, mezuzot, menorahs, a dreidel, hand-woven tallit, and kiddush cups.

 In January 2003, a microfilm Torah, a handwritten copy of the Shabbat kiddush, and a miniature Torah scroll rescued from the Bergen-Belsen concentration camp were taken to space by Israeli astronaut Ilan Ramon aboard the Space Shuttle Columbia.
 Ramon and the rest of the crew died when the shuttle disintegrated during reentry.
 In September 2006, Canadian astronaut Steve MacLean took another Torah from Bergen-Belsen aboard the Space Shuttle Atlantis to the International Space Station as a tribute to Ramon.